 - Total circulating triacylglycerol 3.0mmol per L or less

 - Stable body weight (±5%) for at least three months before study entrance.

-- Existence of chronic illnesses including diabetes, hypertension, cardiovascular disease, liver disease, renal disease or gastrointestinal dysfunction
+- Existence of chronic illnesses including diabetes, hypertension, CVD, liver disease, renal disease or gastrointestinal dysfunction

 - Had a frequency of exercise five or more days per week

 Overweight women were recruited from the surrounding community through newspaper advertising.

 Randomized, single-blind, crossover design.

 Dietary Intake/Dietary Assessment Methodology

 The crossover design consisted of two 27-day dietary feeding cycles separated by eight weeks of washout.
 During the period of washout, subjects consumed their habitual diets.
 Subjects were partial inpatients at the research unit during both feeding cycle periods.
 Subjects were allowed to leave the facility between meals for work or other approved purposes, but had to return to the unit after the evening meal and overnight.
 Meals were consumed under supervision at the unit.
 Also, under special circumstances, researchers allowed subjects to pack meals to consume outside of the unit.

 - Subjects were randomly allocated to receive one of two treatment sequences.
 Equal numbers of subjects were placed into groups